 Other Forms of NSAIDs

-In addition to the above, NSAID's come in forms other than taking it orally.
+In addition to the above, NSAIDs come in forms other than those taken by mouth.
 For example:

-- Toradol can be given as an intravenous drug, so it is useful after surgery or if the patient cannot eat.
+- Ketorolac can be given as an intravenous, intramuscular, or intranasal drug (SPRIX), making it useful after surgery or if the patient cannot eat.